A Majorization-Minimization Algorithm for Computing the Karcher Mean of Positive Definite Matrices: Introduction

 The optimization problem \eqref{eq:main} has been extensively investigated in the literature.
 For example, the gradient descent method has been applied in \cite{Ferreira2006,RenAbs2011}.
 A linearization of the gradient descent method in the spirit of the Richardson iteration is proposed in \cite{Bini2013}, and it is proved to converge locally.
 Another natural algorithm is Newton's method, which is considered in \cite{Groisser2004,Ferreira2013} in the name of ``centroid computation''.
 A stochastic algorithm and a gradient descent method are proposed for the Riemannian $p$-means in \cite{Nielsen2013}, and when $p=2$ the Riemannian $p$-means is equivalent to the Karcher mean.
 A very comprehensive survey~\cite{JeurVV2012} presents several algorithms and their variants, including first-order methods such as the steepest descent method, the conjugate descent method, and second-order methods such as the trust region method and the BFGS method.

 A common issue of these algorithms is the choice of step sizes in the update formula.
 While the line search strategy has a convergence guarantee, it is computationally expensive as observed in \cite{Bini2013}.
-The strategy of using constant step sizes lacks theoretical guarantee on the convergence to the Karcher mean, unless the initialization is sufficiently close to the solution (see~\cite[Theorem 2.10]{Afsari2013} for the gradient descent method and \cite[Theorem 5.2]{Groisser2004} for Newton's method).
+On the other hand, while the strategy of using constant step sizes converges fast, it lacks theoretical guarantee on the convergence to the Karcher mean, unless the initialization is sufficiently close to the solution (see~\cite[Theorem 2.10]{Afsari2013} for the gradient descent method and \cite[Theorem 5.2]{Groisser2004} for Newton's method).
 The method of gradually decreasing step sizes in~\cite[Algorithm 3]{Fletcher2007} requires an initial step size, but it is unclear how one should choose this parameter such that the algorithm converges to the Karcher mean.
-While empirically performs well, the criterion of choosing step sizes proposed in \cite{Bini2013} only has a theoretical guarantee on local convergence.
+A criterion of choosing step sizes is proposed in \cite{Bini2013}, but it only has a theoretical guarantee on local convergence (although it performs well empirically).

 The main contribution of this paper is to present and analyze a majorization-minimization (MM) algorithm for solving~\eqref{eq:main}.
 Compared to previous methods, the MM algorithm is different and based on the majorization-minimization principle.
-It is parameter-free, and it converges linearly to the Karcher mean without choosing step sizes.
+It is parameter-free, does not need to do line search in each iteration, has asymptotic linear convergence to the Karcher mean.

 The rest of the paper is organized as follows.
 Section~\ref{sec:background} describes the properties of the Karcher mean and the framework of MM algorithms.
 Section~\ref{sec:algorithm} proposes the MM algorithm for the Karcher mean and analyzes its property of convergence.
 Section~\ref{sec:simulations} compares the proposed MM algorithm with some previous algorithms under various settings.